Environmental Protection; Plastic Carryout Bag Recycling Program

 A BILL FOR AN ACT

-RELATING TO ENVIRONMENTAL PROTECTION.
+RELATING TO RECYCLING.

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
 The legislature finds that plastic bags that are not recycled present a hazard to the natural environment.
 There are, however, plastic bags provided by retailers, dry cleaners, and other businesses that are 100 per cent recyclable.
-While there exists a mechanism to divert plastic bags from landfills and recycle them into parking-lot bumpers, plastic lumber products, and more plastic bags, such a mechanism is currently underused.
+While there exists a mechanism to divert plastic bags from landfills and recycle them into parking-lot bumpers, plastic lumber products, and more plastic bags, the mechanism is currently underused.